GeorgeAria/CSProjectFiles/Socket IO Example/README.md

 # Client/Server programs
-FOr this project, my partner and I were tasked with creating a Server and Client program that implemented a very simple application level protocol.
+For this project, my partner and I were tasked with creating a Server and Client program that implemented a very simple application level protocol.
 We used the Socket IO library in Java in order to accomplish this.
 To run, you must run the Server program before you run the Client program.
 You are then given the option to type 4 commands:
 1. UPPERCASE